Washington Refinancing Expert Explains New Home Affordable Refinance Program

-Washington Refinancing Expert Doug deBruyn MLO-79355 explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage that their house it worth called HARP 2.0.
+Washington Refinancing Expert Kenton Becker explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage that their house it worth called HARP 2.0.

 However, as new information appears on government sites, people are finding the documentation to be lengthy and somewhat confusing.

-Doug deBruyn MLO-79355, a Bellevue, Washington based mortgage consultant, has released a new web site at: http://waharploan.com designed to remove the confusion about this latest government program.
+Kenton Becker, a Issaquah, Washington based mortgage consultant, has released a new web site at: http://kentonbecker.com designed to remove the confusion about this latest government program.

 This new HARP 2.0 resource site shares details about the basics of this mortgage lending solution and answers questions like: